sal55/langs/q-python.md

 #### Big Numbers
 Q's big integers are poorly integrated: they are a separate type from normal integers (usally 64-bit signed, sometimes unsigned).
 Arithmetic doesn't automatically overflow into big integers.
 Mixed arithmetic exists but in a limited form.

 Since big integers are actually rarely needed, I wanted to keep most arithmetic efficient for the 99.99% of operations that will fit into 64 bits.
 It is also useful for many int operations to work like they do in C, where if you shift '1' left enough times, you eventually get zero.
-In Python, it never will (you'll just exhaust memory).
+In Python, it never will (you'll just exhaust memory with bigger and bigger numbers).

+(Note Q's big numbers now also represent floating point, so more like Python's Decimal type.)

 #### Unsigned integers
 As mentioned, the default integer type (unless a number is too big) is int64.
 But an unsigned word64 type (ie. uint64) also exists.
-This helps with some algorithms ported from C. And allows numbers between 2**63 and 2**64-1 without needing a Bignum.
+This helps with some algorithms ported from C. And allows numbers between 2\*\*63 and 2\*\*64-1 without needing a Bignum.

 #### Operator and Type Constants
 Writing (+) forms a special kind of operator constant.
 It can be used like this: